Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics of CMEs

 \subsubsection{Revealing the ghost trajectory}

-As we have discussed above, the more compact a structure is, the more straightforward it is to locate its position in 3D. {An important case is that of the CME leading edge, which by definition has a tangent (compact) intersection with any given line of sight as discussed above \citep{Howard2013}.
-This is generally true for any surface, not just spherical ones, as it is a consequence of the interior-extremum theorem of calculus.
-Note that, for most CMEs, the 2D ``leading edge'' is slightly different than the 3D front propagation location (``nose'') of the CME, an effect that leads to at least some uncertainty in CME direction and propagation speed, even if the CME nose location is fully known.} {See \citet{malanushenko_this_issue} for further discussion.}
+As we have discussed above, the more compact a structure is, the more straightforward it is to locate its position in 3D.
+An important case is that of the CME leading edge, which by definition has a tangent (compact) intersection with any given line of sight as discussed above \citep{Howard2013}.
+This is generally true for any surface, not just spherical ones, as it is a consequence of the interior-extremum theorem of calculus. {Note that this 2D tangent to the line of sight (that we refer to as the ``leading edge'') is slightly different than the CME front propagation location that is radially farthest from the Sun (sometimes referred to as the CME ``nose''; see, e.g., \citet{moestl_2012,moestl_2013}) -- an effect that leads to an uncertainty in CME direction and propagation speed, even when the CME nose location is fully known \citep{malanushenko_this_issue}.
+Note also that our croissant model does not attempt to reproduce the outermost sheath of the CME or associated shock, which are distinct from the magnetic ejecta that drives it and the ICME's leading edge \citep{kilpua_2017,temmer_2022}.
+It would be well worth doing a full analysis of how the inclusion of polarization localization might improve uncertainties in white-light reconstruction techniques for realistic CME models (e.g., \citep{verbeke_2023}), but this lies outside the scope of this paper.}

 For coronagraphic images, there is a front-back ambiguity inherent to Equation~\ref{Eq-Xpol} that is unavoidable, because the TS is nearly aligned with the $x=0$ plane, and thus the two solutions are essentially symmetric about this observing plane of sky.
 Because heliospheric imagers have a wide field of view, however, the curvature of the TS breaks the symmetry, so that a time series of $x_{pol}$ for an Earth-approaching CME produces a radial ``true" trajectory, and a curved ``ghost" trajectory as shown in Figure~\ref{fig_approach_ghost}.
 From this it can be seen that the front solution (orange dots) follow the correct trajectory with monotonically increasing radial distance and always positive $x_{pol}$, while the back solution (purple circles) trace out the ghost trajectory that first recedes and then advances toward the observer.
 In this case, all points of the true trajectory lie in front of the TS (positive $\tau_{pos}$ — orange dots), while all the points shown on the ghost trajectory are behind the TS (negative $\tau_{pos}$ — purple circles).